greenelab/manubot-gpt-manuscript/manuscript.md

 #### Introduction

-This is the revision of the first paragraph of the introduction of CCC:

 ![
+**First paragraph in the Introduction section of CCC.**
+Original text is on the left and suggested revision on the right.
-](images/diffs/introduction/ccc-paragraph-01.svg "Diffs - CCC introduction paragraph 01"){width="100%"}
+](images/diffs/introduction/ccc-paragraph-01.svg "Diffs - CCC introduction paragraph 01"){#fig:intro:ccc width="100%"}

-The tool, again, significantly revised the text, producing a much better and more concise introductory paragraph.
+When applied to the Introduction section, the tool, again, significantly revised the text, producing a much better and more concise introductory paragraph in CCC (Figure @fig:intro:ccc).
-For example, the revised first sentence (on the right) incorportes the ideas of "large datasets", and the "opportunities/possibilities" for "scientific exploration" in a clearly and briefly.
+For example, the revised first sentence (on the right) incorportes the ideas of "large datasets", and the "opportunities" or "possibilities" for "scientific exploration" clearly and briefly.
 These ideas are present in the first two sentences of the original text (on the left).
 Then the model generated a more concise and clear second sentence introducing the problem ("we need efficient tools" to find "multiple relationships" in these large datasets).
 The third sentence also nicely connects with the previous one.